Confession: I don't think I ever had a science related Christmas present growing up. Did you?

 Good quality and varied contents

-Box contents tied together with a story and pictures to aid learning
+Box contents tied together with a story and pictures to help the learning

 We ended up with more and more things each month to find a home for

-Quite a lot of the activities for younger children required an adult to do, so there was a lot of watching
+Quite a lot of the activities for younger children required an adult to do, so there was a lot of them just watching

 The activities weren't very open-ended so while you end up with something that looks nice, the activities weren't particularly educational in themselves for the early years